Talina06/research-paper-recommender-system/CONTRIBUTING.md

    ```bash
    git checkout -b feature/my-model-name
    ```
 2. Make your changes.
-Keep commits focused - one logical change per commit.
+Keep commits focused — one logical change per commit.
-3. Verify the notebook runs end-to-end without errors (at least from Section 5 onwards if the full pipeline is too slow locally).
+3. Verify the notebook runs without errors from Section 5 onwards.
+4. Verify the app loads and your model appears in the dropdown.
-4. Push and open a PR against `main` on the upstream repo.
+5. Push and open a PR against `main` on the upstream repo.
-5. In the PR description, include your evaluation numbers from `compare_models()` so reviewers can see the performance gain.
+6. Include your evaluation numbers from `compare_models()` in the PR description so reviewers can see the performance impact.

 ---

 ## Code style

 - Python: follow PEP 8.
 Functions and variables use `snake_case`.
-- Keep notebook cells focused.
-One logical step per cell.
+- Keep notebook cells focused — one logical step per cell.
-- Do not commit large binary files (model weights, CSVs) to the repo.
-Those live in the shared Drive folder.
+- Do not commit binary files (model weights, CSVs) to the repo.
+Those live in Drive.
-- No hard-coded file paths inside functions.
-Use `DATA_DIR` from the config cell.
+- Use `OUTPUT_DIR` / `DATA_DIR` for all file paths — no hard-coded paths in functions.
-- New model loaders in `app.py` should degrade gracefully if the artefact file is missing (return `False` without raising).
+- New model loaders in `app.py` must degrade gracefully when the artifact is missing (skip silently, do not raise).
+- Comments should explain *why*, not *what*.
+Avoid redundant comments that restate the code.